Associational Church Catalyst

 Champ enjoys hanging out with his family and friends, drinking coffee, listening to music, doing genealogical research, and reading theology, biography, and fiction.

 Jon has been pastor at Sycamore Hill since 2006.
 But Jon’s connection to the church and Hockessin dates back to 1985 when, as a boy, he came to the church with his parents.
 After graduating high-school, Jon left for college, and upon graduation, was commissioned in the US Air Force.

 Jon describes Sycamore Hill as "characterized by genuine care for one another.
 The heart of our outreach is to young families, and we have many children, but we work hard to consider all the ages and stages."
 To strengthen this mission, they're praying to improve their facilities, while remaining faithful to God's will.

-Jon continues to serve in the Pennsylvania Air National Guard, enjoys woodworking, and resides with his family on a farm in Kennett, PA.
-He and his high-school sweetheart, Andrea, have four children.
+Jon continues to serve in the Pennsylvania Air National Guard, enjoys woodworking, and resides with his family on a farm in Kennett, Pa.
+He and his high-school sweetheart, Andrea, have four children: Timothy, Joshua, Ransom, and Grace.
 Jon is currently Moderator of the DBA.

-Dr. David Moore is pastor of London Village Baptist Chapel, in Magnolia, Delaware.
+David Moore (2019), Pastor of London Village Baptist Chapel (Magnolia, DE)

 Derrick Parks (2019), Pastor of Epiphany Church (Wilmington)

 Dave Aubrey (2019), Pastor of Cornerstone Church (Dover)